ordinalpizzaog/ord-filter/README.md

 <img width="1552" alt="individual_preview" src="https://user-images.githubusercontent.com/125774731/221779715-f1cddae4-9693-4a05-ba35-2291bf53cb94.png">

-Note about terminology: throughout this repo, I use the word trait and attribute interchangeably.
-I also use property and trait type interchangeably.
-In the example above, we have a Lavender background.
-Here, Lavender is the trait or attribute, while the property or trait type is Background

-This repo is available for other Ordinals projects to use.
-You can either use it as is, or you can integrate it into an existing website and add new features to it.
+The source code is free for other projects to use how they would like to.
 It is built with a React.js front end, with a Next.js backend

 ## Need help?
-I have tried to make these instructions accessible to people without web development experience (but you will need to know how to use git).
-If you are having trouble, jump into the [Fomojis Discord](https://discord.gg/mmPQF7tDQ4) and raise a ticket.
-I (Vannix) will try to help you out with any issues setting this up
+If you have any questions, jump into the [Fomojis Discord](https://discord.gg/mmPQF7tDQ4) and raise a ticket.
+I (Vannix) will try to help you out with any issues

+If you discover bugs or other issues, please raise an issue in GitHub and I will try to address it as soon as possible

 ## Running in development